benjamincrozat/legacy-blog/README.md

 Once the tests are green in the CI environment, a webhook from Laravel Forge is called, which triggers the deployment.

 Some details about the production environment:
-- The blog is hosted on a $6 DigitalOcean VPS.
+- I host the blog on a $6 DigitalOcean VPS.
 - I could have stopped here, but I'm also using a managed MySQL database for peace of mind.
 - I use Sentry to monitor errors.